speedscale/docs/docs/guides/cmek.md

 1. If you are a Speedscale Enterprise customer wanting to activate CMEK, please reach out to Speedscale support through normal channels to begin the process.
 2. Once initiated, Speedscale will request AWS admin contact information from the customer.
-3. Speedscale will provide an AWS Cloud Formation Script that must be run in the customer AWS account.
+3. Speedscale will provide a Terraform example that must be run in the customer AWS account.
 This script can and should be inspected before execution.
 This script will produce an AWS KMS ARN.
 This ARN should be provided to Speedscale.
 4. Speedscale will enable CMEK for this customer using the provided ARN.
 5. Speedscale Engineering will create the new database and other infrastructure instance using these credentials.
 The customer's tenant will be added to Speedscale's CMEK managed environment.